 Boarding Tip: I suggest boarding early.
 Some cruise lines ask you to reserve a check-in time, I suggest picking an earlier time slot.
 That way after you board, you can get in and have lunch there.
 If you board late, you should eat prior to boarding because many of the eateries close down mid-afternoon.

 Packing Tip: After you board, your check-in luggage will not be delivered to your room until later in the afternoon.
 It’s a good idea to pack an overnight bag with essentials that you carry on board.
+I like this luggage with spinner wheels.
 This is especially important when traveling with kids.
 I usually pack a change of clothes, bathing suits, flip flops, toys/devices, toiletries, snacks, and medication.

 Parking is easy

 Parking is easy at the cruise terminals.
 The parking lots are located adjacent to the cruise terminal.
 This makes it easy logistically.
 I suggest dropping off all the passengers and luggage first.
 Then have the designated driver park and meet you at the terminal.
-Parking at Cape Liberty Cruise terminals is $22/day, Manhattan Cruise Terminal parking is $40/day and Brooklyn Cruise terminal is $25/day.
+Parking at Cape Liberty Cruise terminal (Bayonne) is $25/day, Manhattan Cruise Terminal parking is $40/day and Brooklyn Cruise terminal is $30/day.

 Tip: Depending on where you live and how long your cruise is, it may be more economical to take an Uber than to park.

-This is one of the main reasons I love cruising out of New York.
+One of the main reasons I love cruising out of New York is I don’t need to take a plane, I can just drive to the cruise terminal.
 Especially if I’m traveling with kids.
 The one hour drive to the cruise terminal sure beats the plane ride out of JFK or Newark.
 Just think of the time you save- no more going to the airport 2 hours prior to boarding!

 Packing tip: Bring insulated water bottles.
-I always fill our water bottles with ice and water and bring it to our stateroom in case anyone gets thirsty in the middle of the night.
+I always fill our water bottles with ice and water and bring them to our stateroom in case anyone gets thirsty in the middle of the night.

 Lots of Cruise Lines to Choose From